Table of Contents

 The bright red coloring is directly from traditional Chinese Red Yeast Rice, or Hong Qu Mi (红曲米) in Chinese.
 It is an all-natural source of red color.
 Read here to learn more about this ancient ingredient which also proves to be a superfood in modern times.

-Regarding spices, a pinch of star anise, coriander seeds, ginger, and cinnamon powder, as well as a few bay leaves work magically together with freshly minced garlic.
+Regarding spices, a pinch of ginger powder, as well as a tiny bit of star anise, bay leaves, and cinnamon powder are all you need.
+They work magically together with freshly minced garlic.

 It is easier to get organic whole spices.
-I usually get the organic star anise and organic whole coriander seeds, and then use a spice grinder to turn them into powder.
+I usually get the organic star anise and bay leaves and then use a spice grinder to turn them into powder.

 A compact food processor is a very handy tool to mince garlic since I frequently use minced garlic for all kinds of delicious food, including Mongolian Beef, Beijing Style Hot Pot Sauce, Garlic Sesame Dressing, and Italian Dressing, etc. Read here for more recipes featuring minced garlic.